 5. Bone Dry Stage of Clay

-The bone dry stage is when the moisture is out of the clay and it’s dry enough to bisque fire.
-This process can take at least a week even longer depending on the climate you live in.
+The bone dry stage is when the moisture is out of the clay, and it’s dry enough to bisque fire.
+This process can take at least a week or even longer, depending on the climate you live in.
 If it is very humid, you have to exercise patience.
-Getting your clay to the bone dry stage is very important.
+Getting your clay to the bone-dry stage is very important.
 If you think it’s dry, it’s best to wait a little longer just to be safe.

 6. Bisqueware Stage of Clay

 The bisque stage is when the clay is fired in the kiln between Cone 08 (1728F) and Cone 04 (1945F) to remove any chemically bonded water and impurities from the clay.
 This causes the clay to change permanently, making it much harder but still porous enough to absorb the glazes nicely.